 The 10-computer option is a good value if you’re running a small business, especially given the business version of the software is $24 per year per computer for 5 to 249 computers.
-Do note, however, that the business version does have some features not found on the home version, so there is a bit of give and take.
+Do note, however, that the business version does have some features not found in the home version, so there is a bit of a give and take.

 Save 30%: Our readers can save 30% on the above prices by using this link and by adding the discount code “COMP30VAS” at checkout.

-VIPRE antivirus is extremely limited in how many systems it works with.
+VIPRE Antivirus is extremely limited in how many systems it works with.
 According to VIPRE Security, you need 1 GB of RAM and 1 GB of hard-drive space.
 You’ll also need either a 32-bit or 64-bit version of one of the following operating systems: